Chris Taylor Player Props: Dodgers vs. Cubs

-On Saturday, Chris Taylor (on the back of going 1-for-2 with a home run and an RBI) and the Los Angeles Dodgers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 9:10 PM ET.
+Chris Taylor -- 1-for-2 with a home run and an RBI in his last game -- will be in action for the Los Angeles Dodgers against the Chicago Cubs, with Drew Smyly on the mound, on April 16 at 4:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-2 against the Cubs.
+He hit a home run while going 1-for-2 in his most recent game against the Cubs.

 Chris Taylor Game Info & Props vs. the Cubs